Parylene Application Evolution

 Applications grow with a new Parylene.

-As applications ranging from automotive to military started to discover Parylene’s many performance and reliability features, the demand for an additional set of characteristics started to appear.
+As applications ranging from automotive to defense started to discover Parylene’s many performance and reliability features, the demand for an additional set of characteristics started to appear.
 SCS engineers saw the opportunity and pursued a new Parylene, one with higher temperature capabilities and the ability to survive in UV environments.
 The result was SCS Parylene HT®.
-During the past decade, this new generation of Parylene has expanded the application use in automotive and military as well as the growing outdoor signage industry.
+During the past decade, this new generation of Parylene has expanded the application use in transportation and defense applications as well as the growing outdoor signage industry.

 A natural for the medical industry.